jnd4i-aj/delhivery_assignment/README.md

 ## Overview

-This is a ROS 2-based project for simulating, assigning, and monitoring delivery tasks using distributed task manager and navigation nodes.
-The repository includes robot navigation, task allocation, and central logging to facilitate research and development in multi-robot or automated delivery workflows.
+This is a ROS 2-based project for simulating, assigning, and monitoring delivery tasks using a distributed task manager and navigation nodes.
+The repository includes robot navigation, task allocation, and central logging for an autonomous warehouse robot system for the automated delivery workflows.

 ---